oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app-container/run-nosql-app-container.md

     ![Code](./images/appl-code.png)

-    Oracle NoSQL Database offers **flexible deployment** options to suit the needs of its customers.
-Whether deploying on an "On-Premises" cluster or utilizing the Oracle NoSQL Database Cloud Service, developers and end-users get the latest in NoSQL technology.
-Oracle offers a complete range of deployment options to support your NoSQL database, from on-premises to private cloud to public cloud.

-    The function `createNoSQLClient` allows to illustrate this:
-    - You can use **Instance Principals** to do the connection to NoSQL Cloud Service as shown in this code instead of specifying the credentials.
-Once they are set up, you can configure your OKE cluster to isolate workloads across node pools, create a dynamic group, write your policies.
-Your application connects to Oracle NoSQL Database Cloud Service by using Instance Principals.
-You can Deploy your application using the Kubernetes command line tool kubectl from the instructions in a manifest file. e.g. We deploy our image [using GitHub Actions](https://github.com/oracle/nosql-examples/blob/master/.github/workflows/deploy-oke-oci-cli-demo-vod.yml)

-    - In the previous lab, we ran the application code using Cloud Shell and using another way called **delegation token**

-    - In this lab, we are going to be running application code and we will deploy the application using **Resource Principals**.
+   Let's take a look at the function `createNoSQLClient` again.
+In the previous lab, we ran the application code using Cloud Shell and used **delegation tokens**.
+In this lab, we are going to be running application using **Resource Principals**.

-    - Finally, the default configuration in this code, allows you to do the Connection to on-premise non-secure configuration.
-It is not the topic of this Lab but if you want to learn more [click here](https://github.com/oracle/nosql-examples/blob/master/demo-livelab/video-on-demand-with-nosql-database/README.md)

-    - Otherwise, the rest of the code is exactly the same.

-    As a developer, you can access your data via an API or SQL.
-Review the rest of the code, we are using both APIs to develop our application
-    - Get, put, scan APIs for raw key/value pairs and tables – CRUD API
-    - SQL for rich access to JSON, more complex filtering expressions
-    - Support for conjunctions and disjunctions in filter expressions

-    In the next Lab **Explore Data and Run Queries**, we will explore more on detail **SQL for rich access to JSON**.
-But let us continue with this Lab.

 ## Task 2: Restart the Cloud Shell